chriskhoo/justcausewebsite/private/pages/example-page.md

 - Filters: Search filter - select / unselect all

 ### For client
-- Extend search to other fields? if so which?

 ### Outstanding questions
 - is there a safe way to parse the markdown data vs using the code in components > Page?